Work Life

 We hope you are doing well.
 This letter is to acknowledge acceptance of your resignation dated (Insert date, month, and year).
 We wish to inform you that you are relieved from your position of (Insert designation) with (Insert company name) effective from (Insert date, month, and year).

 It is to inform you that your full and final payment will be settled within 30 days from your last working day.
-We appreciate your contributions to our organisation.
+We appreciate your contributions to our organization.
 It has been invaluable in our growth.
 Wish you all the best of luck in all your future endeavours.

 With Regards,